How Hard Is It To Deliver an Online Training Course?

 Here are a few ideas to get you thinking:

-- Talking of tech don’t forget your desk and seat.
-The sofa might feel comfy but after a few hours delivering training you’ll find out why it’s not a good idea.
+- Sit at a Desk with Correct Posture: Talking of tech don’t forget your desk and seat.
+The sofa might feel comfy but after a few hours of delivering training you’ll find out why it’s not a good idea.
 A supportive seat and proper desk will help you feel professional and in control and also do your physical posture a favour.
 Don’t hunch over, sit straight and try to move around regularly.

-- How many people can you effectively manage in a session?
+- Keep Student Count Limited: How many people can you effectively manage in a session?
 Double figures in a classroom no bother!
-Different matter online, all those tiny faces, hard to keep track and don’t even ask me who has just spoken.
+Different matter online, all those tiny faces, hard to keep track of and don’t even ask me who has just spoken.
 Consider numbers carefully.
 I have run lots of online sessions and 9 seems to be a comfortable number.
 Less work well but any more gets super busy.
-Eyes scanning constantly and it’s difficult to stay focussed.
+Eyes scanning constantly and it’s difficult to stay focused.

-- Setting the rules.
-What do you need to cover?
+- Setting the Rules: What do you need to cover?
 Dress code?
 Some people may be joining from home and feel comfortable and relaxed, great!
 But you might want to remind them to actually get up out of bed and get dressed to join your session (you laugh but it’s happened).
-Timings, always important; start, finish and break.
-How to interact; stay on mute (or not), raise hand or wave or use platform function or text to get attention.
+Timings are always important; start, finish and break.
+How to interact; stay on mute (or not), raise a hand or wave or use platform function or text to get attention.
 You cannot have eyes everywhere.
 What else is important for your session?

 I hope you have enjoyed reading this and that it’s given you something to think about.
 I would love to know your thoughts, ideas, tips and experiences so get in touch and let me know.